aurelia/testing/doc/article/en-US/testing-components.md

 }
 ```

-In order to test that the component renders expected html based on what the view is bound to we can write following test
+In order to test that the component renders expected HTML, based on what the view is bound to, we can write following test:

 ```JavaScript
 import {StageComponent} from 'aurelia-testing';